Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Exact minimax analysis of least-squares regression

 \subsection{Upper bounds on the minimax risk}

 In this section, we complement the lower bound of Corollary~\ref{cor:minimax-lower-bound} by providing matching \emph{upper bounds} on the minimax risk.
-Since by Proposition~\ref{prop:degenerate-minimax-risk} the minimax risk is infinite when the design distribution is degenerate, some condition is required in order to control this quantity.
-We therefore introduce the following quantitative version of the non-degeneracy condition:
+Since by Proposition~\ref{prop:degenerate-minimax-risk} the minimax risk is infinite when the design distribution is degenerate, we introduce the following quantitative version of the non-degeneracy condition:

-\begin{assumption}[Small-ball condition] The whitened design $\wt X := \Sigma^{-1/2} X$ satisfies the following: there exist constants $C \geq 1$ and $\alpha \in (0, 1]$ such that, for every linear hyperplane $H$ of $\R^d$ and $t > 0$,
+\begin{assumption}[Small-ball condition] The whitened design $\wt X = \Sigma^{-1/2} X$ satisfies the following: there exist constants $C \geq 1$ and $\alpha \in (0, 1]$ such that, for every linear hyperplane $H$ of $\R^d$ and $t > 0$,

 Equivalently, for every $\theta \in \R^d \setminus \{ 0 \}$ and $t > 0$,

 \end{assumption}